paulliwali/paulliwali.github.io/docs/slip-box/reference-notes/Feature Scaling Techniques.md

-#data-science #machine-learning
-Important to note that we should not be leaking the testing data into scaling.
-We won't know the test data in practice so they shouldn't be used to inform us.
+==Important to note that we should not be leaking the testing data into scaling.
+We won't know the test data in practice so they shouldn't be used to inform us.==

 Standard scaler
 - Removing the mean and dividing by the standard deviation